ncdev2015/python-thumbnails-generator/README.md

 # python-thumbnails-generator

-Script to get all image files in a folder and generate thumbnails
+Script to get all image files in a folder and generate thumbnails using Python 3.